cadolphs/google_photo_emailer/README.md

 # First milestone
 The splitting of a project into milestones shouldn't just be based on the characteristics of the project itself; it should also take into account the skills and knowledge of the developers.
 So, for me right now, a first milestone would just be to write a python script that sends an email on my behalf.

+## Steps taken:
+- Set up virtual environment with Python 3.11.
+- Google "How to send emails on Google's behalf" or whatever.
+Get some advice using their REST API, getting client secrets and packages to install.